INDUSTRIAL COOLING TOWER & BOILER WATER TREATMENT SYSTEM

 Solids underflow is pumped into a thickener.
 Typically, underflow solids are much denser than the clarifier feed with 3-4% solids being typical.
 The Polymer may be added to improve settling and clarity.
 The thickened underflow is sent to a belt press or other type of vacuum or pressure dewatering filter.
 The belt press places the solids between two belts and squeezes the water out through a series of rolls.
 The belt press requires an additional polymer to function properly.
 The resulting cake is then hauled off for disposal.
 The pressate and cloth wash water are pumped to the wastewater recovery sump along with the ultrafiltration system’s backwash and the R.O reject before recycling into the clarifier.

 Water is a precious and crucial resource in the process of food and beverage production.
-From screening to tertiary treatment, biological nutrient removal to water reclamation, EZ Water Technology USA equipment is designed to maximize efficiencies and minimize downtime, all while meeting the ever-tightening EPA regulations.
+From screening to tertiary treatment, biological nutrient removal to water reclamation, EZ Water Technology Inc. equipment is designed to maximize efficiencies and minimize downtime, all while meeting the ever-tightening EPA regulations.

 Food Processing Wastewater: